Unravelling TDS Rules: Section 194C Explained

 Key Takeaways

-Section 194C mandates TDS deduction on payments to resident contractors and subcontractors
+Section 194C mandates TDS on payments made to resident contractors and subcontractors

-Payments from governments, companies, co-operative societies, and universities fall under Section 194C
+Payments from governments, companies, co-operative societies, and universities fall within the scope of Section 194C

-'Work' under Section 194C includes broadcasting, advertising, catering, and specific manufacturing
+The term 'work' under Section 194C includes activities like broadcasting, advertising, catering, and certain manufacturing tasks

-Contractors execute work for entities, while subcontractors take on work assigned by contractors
+Contractors handle work for entities, while subcontractors perform tasks assigned by contractors

-TDS is not applicable on payments for personal purposes or if the payer's business turnover is below specified limits
+TDS might not be applicable on payments for personal purposes or if the payer's business turnover falls below specified thresholds

 Frequently Asked Questions